silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 ---

 We're going to start by answering a question so fundamental that you might even laugh that I ask it at all: what is a computer?
-This is a funny question since you're using one right now.
-But do you really know what a computer is?
+Yes, I know you're using one right now, but do you really know what a computer is?
 What is the difference between a computer and a calculator?
 Other than size and shape, what makes different computers different?
 What makes one computer better than another?

-Let's take a stab at answering that first question.
+We're going to learn the answers to all of these questions eventually.
+For now, let's take a stab at answering that first question.

 Q: What is a computer?